 When monitoring Apollo's inputs with Realtime UAD Processing, those inputs can be recorded with processing (wet) or without processing (dry).
 This function is accomplished with the Insert Effects switch.
-See the Insert Effects Overview for details.
+See Global Insert Effects for details.

 Console with the Console Recall Plug-In